-When Jim is returned to his room, it is an absolutely empty cell.
-And Jim is naked.
 It appears that the inmates are deprived of clothing much of the time because that is cheaper and makes security easier.
-It is not explained how naked confinement in a barren cell cures mental illness and indeed this hospital seems to come from the Middle Ages.

 (Read Ebert’s whole review of Titicut Follies here.)

-Titicut Follies won awards at film festivals in Germany and Italy before it was scheduled to premiere at the New York Film Festival.
-But the Massachusetts Superior Court banned the film on the grounds that it violated patients’ privacy.
+Titicut Follies won awards at European film festivals before it was scheduled to premiere at the New York Film Festival.
+But the administration of Gov. John Volpe sought an injunction preventing its release.
+The Massachusetts Superior Court banned the film on the grounds that it violated patients’ privacy.

-It is the only American film banned for reasons other than obscenity or national security.
+No court has banned any other American film for reasons other than obscenity or national security.

 The Massachusetts court ordered all copies of Titicut Follies destroyed.
 Wiseman appealed the decision.
-In 1969 the court allowed it to be shown to certain people like doctors, lawyers, social workers and teachers.
-It wasn’t available to the general public until 1991, when another Massachusetts judge concluded that it didn’t violate the inmates’ privacy because they had all died.
+In 1969 the court allowed certain people — like doctors, lawyers, social workers and teachers –to see it for educational purposes.
+The general public couldn’t see it until 1991, when another Massachusetts judge concluded that it didn’t violate the inmates’ privacy.
+The reason?
+Because they had all died.

 On Sept.
 4, 1992, PBS aired Titicut Follies.

-Dozens of inmates at Bridgewater State Hospital shouldn’t have been there in the first place.
-When Titicut Follies was filmed, a fruit vendor sentenced to two years for drunkenness had been incarcerated for 28.
-All he had done was paint stripes on his horse to look like a zebra because he thought it would attract customers to his cart.
+Bridgewater State Hospital should have released dozens of patients who didn’t belong there in the first place.
+When Wiseman filmed Titicut Follies, a fruit vendor sentenced to two years for drunkenness had been incarcerated for 28.
+His crime: He painted stripes on his horse to look like a zebra because he thought it would attract customers to his cart.

-There were some improvements in treatment at after Titicut Follies.
+Treatment improved some after Titicut Follies.
 The population fell from about 900 to about 300.
-Teaching hospitals were given contracts and better doctors dealt with the patients, but then the contracts expired and the treatment deteriorated.
+The institution contracted with teaching hospitals, so better doctors dealt with the patients.
+But then the contracts expired and the treatment deteriorated.

-A corrections officer threw acid in a patient's face and the internal investigation was dropped in 1999.
-Five years later a bipolar patient was murdered by another patient after the hospital failed to protect him.
+A corrections officer threw acid in a patient’s face, but authorities dropped the internal investigation in 1999.
+Five years later a patient murdered a bipolar inmate after the hospital failed to protect the victim.

-Patients were strapped to tables by their hands and legs, a practice that killed one inmate and destroyed another's health.
-One inmate who had never been convicted of a crime spent 6000 house in isolation.
+Attendants strapped patients to tables by their hands and legs, a practice that killed one inmate and destroyed another’s health.
+One inmate never convicted of a crime spent 6000 hours in isolation.